US stocks turn higher; Netflix slumps on slower growth - WTMJ

 Investors are looking to justify the market’s advance this year, despite the lingering pandemic and higher-than-normal unemployment.
 There are also signs of COVID infections increasing outside the U.S. in major economies such as India and Brazil once again.

 Big companies to report their results after Wednesday’s closing bell include Chipotle Mexican Grill and Las Vegas Sands.
-Both companies have been heavily hit by the pandemic, as fewer Americans have traveled and eaten out at restaurants during the pandemic.
+Both companies have been heavily hit by the pandemic, as many Americans cut back on travel and dining out at restaurants.

-The bond market was relatively quiet in early trading.
-The yield on the 10-year Treasury heald steady at 1.56%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.